Skip to main content

 What Is Just Compensation in Eminent Domain Cases?

-The U.S. Constitution prohibits the government from taking private property for public use unless it first pays the landowner "just compensation."
-But determining an appropriate value for a piece of property is often far from straightforward.
-Read on to learn more about just compensation in an eminent domain case.
+The U.S. Constitution bans the government from taking private property for public use unless it pays the landowner "just compensation."
+But determining an appropriate value for a piece of property is often more complex.
+This article will discuss the amount of just compensation in an eminent domain case.

-Eminent domain is the process through which the government takes private property for public use in exchange for "just compensation."
-This is authorized through the Takings Clause of the Fifth Amendment of the U.S. constitution which states that no "private property [shall] be taken for public use, without just compensation."
+Eminent domain is the process through which the government takes private property for a public purpose in exchange for "just compensation."
+The takings clause of the Fifth Amendment of the U.S. Constitution authorizes this.
+The United States Constitution says no "private property [shall] be taken for public use, without just compensation."

 Typically, valuation in eminent domain cases turns on the "fair market value" of the property at the time of the taking.
-However, the issue of fair market value is often hotly debated between the landowner and the government.
-It's not uncommon for both parties to hire expert witnesses to offer testimony about the issue of fair market value.
+But, the issue of fair market value is often hotly debated between the landowner and the government.
+It's not uncommon for both parties to hire expert witnesses to testify about the issue of fair market value.

-A determination of fair market value is highly dependent on the factual circumstances of the case.
-Some factors that are considered when determining fair market value include:
+Determining fair market value is highly dependent on the factual circumstances of the case.
+Some factors considered when determining fair market value include:

 • Size of the property